- What is NST?

 In June 2017, as nurses, we attended the CNA Meeting and successfully lobbied to have Resolution 2 on the Development of a Position Statement on the Human Rights Violation of Non-State Torture (page 3) adopted by a unanimous vote.

-June 7, 2017 letter to Chrystia Freeland, Minister of Foreign Affairs, Canada speaking about a "feminist assistance policy" and gender equality rights.
+June 7, 2017 letter to Chrystia Freeland, Minister of Foreign Affairs, Canada speaking about a "feminist assistance policy" and women and girls' equality rights.

 We are proud to announce that our work is included in a new book, Women, Law and Culture Conformity Contradiction and Conflict, edited by Jocelynne Scutt.
 Our chapter is entitled, Seeking Equality - Justice and Women's and Girls' Human Right Not to Be Subjected to Non-State Torture.Order